shivan-s/shivan.xyz/content/posts/taking-risks/index.md

 Yes, I moved back to part-time work to focus on the crazy idea.
 All within the comfort of my parent’s home.
 Yes, I started to create content online.
 But still, feel comfortable.
 I’m not stretching myself.

-I don’t need to go off and climb Mt.
+I don’t need to go and climb Mt.
 Everest, but you can start that first step.

 For me, a stretch would be to change careers.
 So, I’ve started applying for jobs.
 Rejection hurts, but I’ll keep going.